Linda Chung: 2011–2012: Outstanding years

-While Chung was filming the ancient costume drama "River of Wine" in December 2010, she received praise from Bowie Lam as for her weeping scene.
+While Chung was filming the period drama River of Wine in December 2010, she received praise from Bowie Lam as for her weeping scene.
 Chung was also captured by media to be the "successor of fa-dan" and one of the "Best new-coming fa-dan" with Myolie Wu, Kate Tsui and Fala Chen as the first-class performance of Chung in several series before the day.

-In 2011, Chung was the second female lead in "Yes, Sir.
-Sorry, Sir!."
+In 2011, Chung was the second female lead in Yes, Sir.
+Sorry, Sir!.
 She had just played her character Miss Koo from the 8th episode till the end.
 Although she only had unrequited love for one of the male lead in the series (Moses Chan), she became the focus for the audience and internet users by the three sections of Miss Koo.
 First, she appeared as a cool bowling coach initially.
 Next, Miss Koo seems to be a melting glacier as she was affected by Law Sir (Moses Chan's character), this made the audience pay enthusiastic attention on their sweet and emotional scenes.
 When it was nearly came to an end, Law Sir's undercover identity was finally revealed, Miss Koo was collapsed since she has been deceived by Law Sir and her sister (Queenie Chu's character).
 This also left a deep impression in the audiences' mind.
 The audiences had massive praises for her performance and agreed that she was perfectly capable of competing in Best Actress category for this role at the year-end awards ceremony, despite being second female lead.
 It was rare that the major newspapers also reported the above matter at the same time.
 She was not only supported by Chan and Yeung, but she also supported by Queenie Chu, Cilla Kung and Lau Ka Ho.
 On the whole, Chung received full of praise and Miss Koo is one of the representative work for Linda Chung.

-With Chung's amazing performances till mid 2011, TVB Anniversary Awards "Best Actress" Charmaine Sheh, Hong Kong Film Award for Best Director Gordon Chan, Hong Kong Film director Patrick Kong, Hong Kong CR1 DJ, Tvb actress Helen Ma, Kate Tsui and Myolie Wu praised support for her either to be the next "Best Actress" or to get an award in TVB Anniversary Awards, or to be the first-actress.
+With Chung's performances till mid 2011, TVB Anniversary Awards Best Actress Charmaine Sheh, Hong Kong Film Award for Best Director Gordon Chan, Hong Kong Film director Patrick Kong, Hong Kong CR1 DJ, TVB actress Helen Ma, Kate Tsui and Myolie Wu praised support for her either to be the next "Best Actress" or to get an award in TVB Anniversary Awards, or to be the first-actress.